Avaray/metadata-extractor-cli/README.md

 I might add more features in the future.
 I'm considering adding these features:

 - Extract metadata from images in a recursive manner (as default).
 This feature will break current JSON output format (it's array of objects now).
+- Add checks for invalid file types.
+To print message rather than throwing an exception.
 <!-- - Possibility to extract only specific tags.
 For example `PNG-tEXt`. -->